trueChazza/laravel-ease/README.md

 composer require cgnetwork/ease --dev
 ```

-After installing the package, you may execute the `php artisan ease:install` Artisan command.
+After installing the package, you may execute the `php artisan ease:install` Artisan command which:
-<br/>This command:

 * Adds an `ease` script to your project `package.json`
 * Publishes an `ease` directory to your project `resources/js/pages` directory.